Global Conservation

 The M2/M3 radars are capable of capturing live images of vessels a few miles out form the coastline.

-We have also gained insight into fishing activities that occur both inside and outside the protected natural area, as well as within two of the largest fishing refuges in Mexico, to assist the authorities in conducting SMART patrols.
+We have also gained insight into fishing activities that occur both inside and outside the protected natural area, as well as within two of the largest fishing refuges in Mexico, to assist the authorities in conducting EarthRanger and SMART patrols.
 We can confirm that the level of detail in the southern part of the National Park surpasses those platforms, primarily due to the M3's ability to detect all types of vessel activity through radar, AIS, and camera.
 This represents a superior level of detail when it comes to identifying specific vessels or recording those that are regularly present in the area.